MomenSherif/react-oauth/README.md

 ### Custom login button (implicit & authorization code flow)

-You can use `useGoogleLogin` hook to obtain access and refresh tokens directly, or get auth code to later exchange it to other tokens.
+You can use `useGoogleLogin` hook to obtain access and refresh tokens directly using `implicit` flow, or obtain auth code to later exchange it to other tokens with `auth-code` flow.
-Note that this hook does not return `id_token`.
+Note that this hook is not designed to return `id_token`, use `GoogleLogin` or token exchange instead.

 #### Implicit flow